-An object that acts like a mediator between a report and a Web Document Viewer.
+An object that acts as a mediator between a report and a Web Document Viewer.

 public class CachedReportSourceWeb : CachedReportSourceBase

 Use the CachedReportSourceWeb object to display a report in a Document Viewer.
-This object creates a report document caching each generated page to a storage.
+This object creates a report document and caches each generated page to a storage.
 Only pages displayed in a Document Viewer are stored in memory.

 Pass a target report as a parameter to the CachedReportSourceWeb object’s constructor.

 using DevExpress.XtraReports.Web; using DevExpress.XtraPrinting.Caching; //... var cachedReportSource = new CachedReportSourceWeb(new XtraReport1());